Reliability is the foundation of successful startups.

 The most successful startups aren't necessarily those with the most sophisticated tools or the largest teams, but those that implement efficient, reliable processes that scale with their growth.

-As your startup evolves, your DevOps workflow should evolve with it.
+As your startup grows, your DevOps workflow should grow with it.

 What works at ten employees might not work at fifty, and what works for ten thousand users might not work for a million.
 The key is building adaptable processes and selecting tools that grow with you.